nopnop2002/Arduino-STM32-Ethernet-LAN8720/README.md

 # STM32Ethernet_LAN8720

-STM32 Ethernet supports only LAN8742A.
+STM provides an Ethernet library for Arduino_Core_STM32, but it supports only LAN8742A.
-Other PHYs are not supported.
 But with a little change, You can use LAN8720 PHY with STM32F407.

 __Note__